Iodine and Cancer

 - Case study #2, Delores was 73 when she was diagnosed with breast cancer in 2003.
 She declined to have conventional treatments of radiation and chemotherapy, and instead took 50 mg of Lugol’s Solution daily.
 A follow-up ultrasound of the breast 18 months later showed that the malignancies continued to diminish in size.
 Two years later, a follow up mammogram and ultrasound failed to show any abnormalities and were read as normal by the radiologist.

 - Case study # 3, Joyce was 52 when she was diagnosed with breast cancer and started taking 50 mg of Lugol’s Iodine Solution per day.
 Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continued to show decreasing of the tumor size, with no progression of disease.

 An interview with Dr David Brownstein

-Signs of having an under-active (hypo-active) thyroid- symptoms include fatigue and/or sluggishness, sensitivity to the cold, heavier menstrual periods, joint and/or muscle pain, pale dry skin, thin and brittle hair and/or fingernails, muscle weakness, hair loss, constipation and leg cramps.
+1. Signs of having a hypo-active (under-active) thyroid– symptoms include fatigue and/or sluggishness, sensitivity to the cold, heavy menstrual periods, joint pain, muscle pain, pale dry skin, thinning brittle hair and/or fingernails, constipation, leg cramps.